zackstout/Footprint-Extended/README.md

 - [x] "Check out our impact."
 "Now try it for your organization."
 "Carbon footprint" => "footprint"
 - [x] Let user know CSV has uploaded (bar?).
 (Cursor still annoying).
   - [x] Times two (turned out to be harder than anticipated to finagle the `ng-model` and clean up UI.
 Also can't make the "download template" links stack, and the Month and Year are invisible now...)
+  - [x] Issue was with `md-selected-text`; wasn't changed to `pdc.user`.
+Although, why are we doing it like this, rather than as the Projects selector is done?
 - [x] Have user's own FP data pop up next to the upload.
   - [ ] Really not sure why chart is so small...
 - [x] Say "country: " on upload modal.
 Generally clean up UI for footprint and project uploads.